NLnetLabs/unbound-manual/source/topics/filtering/tags-views.rst

-Sometimes you might want to override a local-zone type for a specific IP prefix or interface, regardless the type configured for tagged and untagged local zones, and regardless the type configured using access-control-tag-action and/or interface-tag-action.
+Sometimes you might want to override a local-zone type for a specific IP prefix or interface, regardless the type configured for tagged and untagged local zones, and regardless the type configured using :ref:`access-control-tag-action:<unbound.conf.access-control-tag-action>` and/or :ref:`interface-tag-action:<unbound.conf.interface-tag-action>`.
-This override can be done using ``local-zone-override``.
+This override can be done using :ref:`local-zone-override:<unbound.conf.local-zone-override>`.

 Views
 -----